 We are Meg & Brandy, parents to a wonderful little boy nicknamed R.A.D (his initials… no, really!), and our journey from McMansion to Tiny House is gradually moving forward.
 Meg is a Texas native who has lived in several of the major Texas cities and their surrounding areas plus a stint in Las Vegas, and Brandy hails from Illinois by way of a brief stop in El Salvador and several years in East Texas.
-They both wound up in the greater Dallas area where they met, moved in with each other, and married in a short nine months after Meg came back to Texas from Vegas to finish nursing school (RN) after bridging from being a paramedic.
+We both wound up in the greater Dallas area where we met, moved in with each other, and married in a short nine months after Meg came back to Texas from Vegas to finish nursing school (RN) after bridging from being a paramedic.
 After struggling with infertility and failed treatments for several years, R.A.D came along as a complete surprise right around the time we’d resigned ourselves to being kid free until we could afford to adopt.
 Now Brandy, six years Meg’s junior, has also decided on a career in the medical field in Medical Laboratory Science.
 Meg is already planning to get him a shirt to wear under his graduation robes with a silly saying: “Back off man… I’m a scientist.”
 Ha!

 We are currently gathering materials and making slow but steady progress on our tiny house after mustering the energy and commitment to sell off or give away about 90% of our belongings, rent our 3,193sqft “Big House” to friends, and move in with Meg’s father to fill the space in his 2389sqft “Half-Way House” left empty after the death of Meg’s mother in late 2013.
 Brandy and R.A.D are both back in school this fall, Dad is working on his various home improvement projects while still working out-of-town a week or two per month, and Meg is working two nursing jobs to help pay for it all.
 The goal is to have the “Big House” sold in the summer of 2015 and the Tiny House ready for the three of us (M-B-R) to travel to Colorado for a year or two for Meg’s work and a MUCH-needed change of scenery and yet remain close enough to Dad to visit regularly.